 Soft drinks can be part of a healthy and balanced diet

-Published data shows that soft drinks contribute just 3% of calories to the daily diet of the average European.
+Published data shows that soft drinks contribute just 2 to 3% of total calories as added sugars to the daily diet of the average European.

 Studies demonstrate the efficacy of no-calorie soft drinks in achieving weight loss as part of a calorie controlled diet.